Siyamsust/cuet-micro-ops-hackthon-2025/ARCHITECTURE.md

 # Long-Running Download Architecture Design

+> **Note:** This document uses [Mermaid](https://mermaid.js.org/) diagrams that are automatically rendered on GitHub.
+The diagrams will display as interactive visualizations when viewing this file on GitHub.

 ## Executive Summary

 This document outlines a **complete architecture design** for integrating the Delineate download microservice with a fullstack application while gracefully handling variable download times (10-120+ seconds).